ilios/user-guide/dashboard/materials-view.md

-## Materials View
+## Accessing Materials

-### How to Access

 Clicking as shown below will take the user to the "Materials" view highlighted in this section.
+This is available at the top of the screen while using the Dashboard.

 ![access Materials view](../images/materials_view/access_materials_view.png)